-Canada is a country (the second largest in the world after Russia) located in North America.
-It borders the United States to the south and northwest.
+Canada is located in North America.
+It is the second largest in the world after Russia.
+Canada borders the United States to the south and northwest.
 The capital of the federal state is Ottawa.
 It is a multinational country, but representatives of different peoples have formed into a single nation.
-There are two official languages in Canada.
-These are English and French.
 The official currency is the Canadian dollar.

-The most common religion in Canada is Catholicism, slightly behind it in the number of believers is Protestantism.
-Also Orthodox, Jews, Muslims, and followers of Buddhism and Hinduism are often found.
+Catholicism is the most widespread religion in Canada, with Protestantism trailing it in terms of followers.
+Orthodox, Jews, Muslims, and followers of Buddhism and Hinduism are also commonly observed.

 The national symbols of Canada are traditionally considered to be the maple leaf, elk, beaver, and the Royal Canadian Mounted Police.
-The appearance of these national symbols is due to the geographical location, natural and historical features of the country.
+The appearance of these national symbols is due to the country’s geographical location, and natural and historical features.

 “O Canada” is the national anthem of Canada.
-Since the country has two official languages (English and French), there are two official versions of the Canadian national anthem.
+Since the country has two official languages, there are two official versions of the Canadian national anthem.

 |Alternative name(s)||Dominion of Canada (historical long form, English)|

 |Regional location||Northern North America, bordering the North Atlantic Ocean on the east, the North Pacific Ocean on the west, and the Arctic Ocean on the north, north of the conterminous US|

 |Country name etymology||"Village", from Iroquoian Kanada, adopted for the entire Canadian Confederation in 1867|

 |Climate||Varies from temperate in the south to subarctic and arctic in north|

 |Terrain||Mostly plains with mountains in the west and lowlands in southeast|